 With the right cut and the right marinade you can grill awesome beef kebabs.
-These are great for indoor grilling too.
+And even if it isn’t outdoor grilling season, don’t worry as these steak skewers are great for indoor broiling too.

 Since I’ve definitely had my share of dry, tough or chewy skewered meats, I experimented with different cuts and found ribeye to be the best choice for kebobs.
 Lots of marbling and connective tissue that leads to really flavorful pieces.
 Plus, if you get a thick steak, it’s really easy to make uniform cuts that cook evenly.

 A 1″ thick piece is preferred.
 Stick it in the freezer for about 30 minutes to firm it up and make it easier to cut and skewer.
 Four adults will need at least 1 1/2 pounds of meat since you’ll wind up trimming out a bit of the meat.

 For the skewers themselves, I like to use leftover chopsticks from carry-out.
 We have about a million of them in a kitchen junk drawer.
 Put the ones you’ll use in a tall glass and soak in water while the meat is in the freezer.